AXYS-Cyber/iCatch/README.md

 ## Requirements

+#### This tool is intended to be run using Python.
+A Windows executable with the latest updates be distributed from time to time.
 Requirements - To install the required Python libraries, use the command: pip install -r requirements.txt
 ## Usage
+To open GUI, from the CLI run

+    py iCatch_v1.X.pyw

 1. Input case information.
 2. Select path of Cache.sqlite database which is found at: private/var/mobile/Library/Caches/com.apple.routined/Cache.sqlite